ubvu/OpenScienceAgainstHumanity/README.md

 ## How to Play

 This game can be played with the physical cards and online.
-To learn how, check out [#Playing online](#playing-online)
+To learn how to play the game online, check out [this section](#playing-online).

 🧍3+ players		⏰ 5 minutes - 24 hours	🏋️ difficulty level: researcher friendly